 It grows very well in our Pacific Northwest climate, and is a welcome addition to many gardens in our area.
 If you’re interested in growing it in YOUR yard, then this guide is for you.

 Choosing a Site for Growing Rhubarb

 A deep, rich, well drained sandy loam is ideal for rhubarb production.
 A slight to medium acid soil is best.
 Due to rhubarb’s high water requirement, the soil needs to have plenty of organic matter to help hold moisture for growing plants.

 Rhubarb crowns need to be very shallow.
 At least ¼ to 1/3 of the crown surface should be above ground level.
 If the bud itself is below ground it may rot.
 Fertilizer should be applied in the mid to late spring.
 Fertilizers used should be well balanced, slow release fertilizers and/or compost or aged manure.

 Wait until the second year after planting to harvest your first stalks.
 Pull the stalks by grasping the stalk down near the crown.
 A slight twist and side pull loosens the stalk without breaking or injuring the primary bud.
 It’s important to avoid bud damage as each bud will produce several stalks.

-Dig a shallow hole large enough to accommodate the roots.
+Dig a shallow hole large enough to accommodate the roots of starts.
 Prune off any damaged root parts.
 Spread the root mass and set the plant in the ground at the same soil level as it was in the nursery pot.
-Cover the roots and press firmly on the soil to remove air pockets.
-If you have soil low in fertility, add a well balanced all purpose fertilizer to the planting hole.
-Space plants 4-10ft apart in a row.
+Cover the roots and press the soil down firmly to remove air pockets.
+If you have soil low in fertility, add a well balanced all purpose fertilizer to the hole.
+Space plants 4-10 feet apart in a row.
 It is wise to trellis all blackberries.
 A simple trellis system 6’ tall of wire supports strung between posts is preferred.

 How to Care for Blackberries